raspberrypilearning/motor-robot-buggy-scratch/en/step_4.md

 Click the green flag to check that your project works as expected and play around with the wait time until they work as you'd like.

-**Note:** If you stop the program while the motor is running, it will continue to run because the GPIO pin has been left high (on).
+**Note:** If you stop the program while the motor is running, it will continue to run because the GPIO pin has been left on high (it is on).

 --- /task ---